drupal-code-builder/drupal-code-builder/README.txt

 to be packaged with two UIs that access it: the Drush plugin for use on the command line, and the Drupal module for use in the web UI.

 This framework has a public API which can be used by other modules.
+This consists of a number of classes in the \ModuleBuilder\Task namespace, which provide public methods.

+As well as Tasks, Module Builder consists of Environment classes, which deal with the differences between running in different environments (e.g., as a Drush plugin on Drupal 8 versus as a Drupal module on Drupal 7), and Generator classes, which produce the output code.

+The basic operation for Module Builder is as in this example:

+    // Load the file for the factory class.
+    // (Not necessary if using MB via Composer.) include_once('ModuleBuilderFactory.php');
+    // Tell MB which environment it's being used in.
+The Drupal core version is
+    // detected automatically.
+    \ModuleBuilder\Factory::setEnvironmentClass('Drush');
+    // Get the Task handler.
+    $mb_task_handler_report = \ModuleBuilder\Factory::getTask('ReportHookData');
+    // Call a method in the Task handler to perform the operation.
+    $hook_declarations = $mb_task_handler_report->getHookDeclarations();

 To get started with using the Module Builder API, see:
   - \ModuleBuilder\Factory